Skip to content

 The thresholds set in Amazon CloudWatch metrics for scaling aren't met

-Check the Amazon EMR metrics in Amazon CloudWatch to verifying that the metrics set in your scaling rules are being populated.
-For example, verify that the ContainerPendingRatio, YARNMemoryAvailablePercentage, and so on, are populated as defined in your scaling rules.
+Check the Amazon EMR metrics in Amazon CloudWatch to verify that the metrics set in your scaling rules such as are ContainerPendingRatio and YARNMemoryAvailablePercentage populate.

-• The file /etc/hadoop/conf/hadoop-metrics2.properties doesn't exist or is corrupted.
-For example, the file might have been overwritten by a custom bootstrap action.
+• The /etc/hadoop/conf/hadoop-metrics2.properties file doesn't exist or it's corrupted.
+For example, a custom bootstrap action might have overwritten the file.

-• There might be issues with metrics-related components such as Hadoop, YARN, and so on.
+• There might be issues with metrics-related components such as Hadoop or YARN.
 Review the corresponding application logs to check for errors.

 Applications such as Presto that aren't based on YARN use scaling methods based on metrics generated by YARN.
 So, clusters won't scale even if the Presto query utilization is high.
 If you're using applications that aren't YARN-based, use manual scaling.
 For example, you can set the Amazon EMR resize API to use custom Presto metrics.